 How Have You Taken Care Of Yourself Today?

-Psychological self-help can give you tools to help you deepen self-awareness and cope with everyday life in healthier ways.
-Whether you are working with a mental health professional or looking to improve your emotional well-being on your own, there are so many self-help strategies and techniques that you can practice outside of therapy to help you succeed!
-Coping strategies for difficult thoughts/emotions can be very individual; therefore, this general list of coping techniques is a great place to start helping yourself feel better and moving forward!
-Many people feel better when they:
+The use of self-help tools can increase self-awareness and the ability to cope with everyday life in healthier ways.
+Whether you are working with a mental health professional or looking to improve your emotional well-being on your own, there are so many self-help strategies that you can practice to help you succeed!
+These coping techniques can be a great place to start helping yourself feel better and move forward!

-*It is important to note that unhealthy coping mechanisms, such as use of alcohol and other drugs.
-While they may give you some temporary relief, they can also exacerbate and intensify symptoms and harm your overall emotional well-being.*
+*It is important to note that unhealthy coping mechanisms, such as use of alcohol and other drugs, should be avoided.
+While they may give some temporary relief, they can also exacerbate and intensify symptoms and harm your overall emotional well-being.*